Blendify/blender-manual/blender_docs/manual/render/cycles/reducing_noise.rst

 This means that they will get rays sent directly towards them, rather than ending up there based on rays randomly bouncing around.
 For very bright mesh light sources, this can reduce noise significantly.
-However when the emission is not particularly bright, this will take samples away from other brighter light sources for which it is important to find them this way.
+However, when the emission is not particularly bright, this will take samples away from other brighter light sources for which it is important to find them this way.

 The optimal setting here is difficult to guess; it may be a matter of trial and error,